REIT Investing Is a Smart Way to Invest in Canadian Real Estate

-REIT investing: Real estate investment trusts (including Canadian REITs) can provide you with a stable, profitable way of investing in real estate
+Real estate investment trusts (including Canadian REITs) can provide you with a stable, profitable way to invest in real estate

 Top-quality REITs, Canadian REITs among them, are among the most stable and highest-yielding real estate investments.
 That’s because many REITs hold high-quality, non-depleting assets, and have taken advantage of low interest rates to lock in financing costs for long terms.
-The best of the REITs–private or public REITs, U.S. or Canadian REITs–have good management and balance sheets strong enough to weather economic downturns like COVID-19 or the aftermath that we continue to struggle with.
+The best of the REITs--private or public REITs, U.S. or Canadian REITs--have good management and balance sheets strong enough to weather economic downturns like COVID-19 and so on.
 They also have high-quality tenants and carefully match their debt with their lease income.

 Real estate investment trusts focus on income-producing real estate such as office buildings and hotels.
 That segment of the market is difficult for most investors to access through direct ownership of property.
 Moreover, real estate investment trusts save you the cost, work and risk of owning investment property yourself.